Texas Debt Relief Programs

-Do you want to reduce your bills without having any type of negative effect on your credit score?
+Do you want to reduce your bills without having any negative effect on your credit score?
 If your FICO score is only 650 and you are one month behind on credit card payments, a consumer credit counseling program could re-age payments to be current again, resulting in a slight improvement to credit scores.

 On the other hand, if you have a low credit utilization ratio and an 800+credit score, your credit score may go down at some point after joining a consumer credit counseling program because your credit card accounts will end up getting closed out at the end of the program, which can lower your credit score.
-So again, whether or not a particular program is a good idea for you, depends on what your situation looks like today and your goals.
+So again, whether or not a particular program is a good idea for you depends on what your situation looks like today and your goals.

-Here are additional factors to consider that can boost or reduce credit scores
+Here are additional factors to consider that can boost or reduce credit scores.

 Why use Golden Financial Services for Texas credit card debt relief programs?